ricmmartins/azure-policy-auto-remediator/DEPLOY.md

 az deployment sub create --location eastus --template-file ./bicep/main.bicep
 ```

+> [!NOTE]
-- After completion, check the Azure Portal → the Function App should be visible.
+> After completion, check the Azure Portal → the Function App should be visible.

 ### 3. Prepare and publish Azure Function (Python)
 Navigate to the function/ folder: